redis/redis-doc/commands/eval.md

 ## Scripts as pure functions

+*Note: starting with Redis 5, scripts are always replicated as effects and not sending the script verbatim.
+So the following section is mostly applicable to Redis version 4 or older.*

 A very important part of scripting is writing scripts that are pure functions.
 Scripts executed in a Redis instance are, by default, replicated on slaves and into the AOF file by sending the script itself -- not the resulting